A deepfake bot is creating nudes out of regular photos

 Like the Telegram bot, DeepNude used artificial intelligence to automatically generate nonconsensual sexual images of women in photos, replacing their photographed clothing with nudity.
 Both, in effect, appear to "strip" victims of what they're wearing in their pictures.

 DeepNude was a website offering Windows and Linux apps that required some level of technical savvy to operate.
 In fact, the AI powering the Telegram bot appears to be an open-source version of DeepNude's software.
-But the new bot is simpler and easier than the original desktop app, and it is available to anyone on Telegram.
+But the new bot is simpler and easier to use than the original desktop app, and it's available to anyone on Telegram.
 The bot will accept your first photo to manipulate after tapping just a few prompts.

 The bot is also designed to make it easy for abusers to share the manipulated images by posting them in chats and other online forms.